 International Flights to Gaborone

-• Air Botswana – flies Johannesburg to Gaborone Monday to
+• Air Botswana – flies Johannesburg to Gaborone twice daily, and Cape Town on

 International Flights to Maun